(Last Updated on : 08/06/2019)

 , the tribal Christians of the Bhil tribe

-Commercialisation is however bringing more secular Christmas celebration to the public sphere.
+With contemporary times, commercialisation has brought more secular Christmas celebration to the public sphere.
 Days before the festival, markets have a colourful look as they are decorated with traditional Christmas trees, stars, images of Santa Claus, balloons and festoons.